sscharfenberg/arkwars/docs/INSTALLATION.md

 Start by cloning the repository, then `npm install`.
 This will take a while.

 Please note that you might run into problems during installation under windows where `fsvents` installation fails with EPERM.
 In this case, try `npm install --verbose` or `npm install --force` and make sure the console that you run this command in has administrator privileges.

-This is a known issue with npm where some files a race condition fails because required files are already deleted.
-Lets hope for npm6 I guess? `--verbose` creates more noise and delays the operation a bit, which helps with the race condition.
+This is a known issue with npm where for some files a race condition fails because required files are already deleted.
+Lets hope for npm6 I guess? `--verbose` creates more noise and delays the operation a bit, which helps with the race condition - `--force` does, too.
 Weird.

+The `postinstall` script creates necessary directories.

 ## Setup Mailserver for Development